Last Updated on April 15, 2023 by Jessica Lauren Vine

 Those phone apps are great, and we use them for a second opinion to compare possible routes with the RV GPS.
 Also, while the

 There are a couple of places where these apps fall short.
 First is they will route you places where you can’t go.
-Before getting our Garmin, we were using Wayz and it routed us around a road closure down a road with a 12’ bridge clearance.
-Our trailer is 11’ 6” so we did fit under it, but just barely.
-I program the Garmin at 12’ just to be safe, and it would not have sent us down that road had we been using it at the time.
+Before getting our Garmin, we were using Wayz, and it routed us around a road closure down a road with a 12’ bridge clearance.
+Our trailer is 11’ 6”, so we did fit under it, but just barely.
+I programmed the

 The bigger issue is the reliance on cell service that these apps require.
 If you travel a lot, particularly in the western US you can drive hours with no or very poor cell service.
 This prevents maps from loading and can cause a navigation failure with these apps.
 Most of them do allow you to pre-download maps for an area, allowing it to work when it loses cell service.
 Unfortunately, you have to remember to do that before you lose service.
-Once service is gone then you’re out of luck until you get to a place where service is available.
-The Garmin doesn’t have this issue.
-Not only are the maps pre-loaded but they are frequently updated and those updates are free for life.
+Once service is gone, then you’re out of luck until you get to a place where service is available.
+The

 A classic example of this can be found driving down US 101 along the Oregon coast – a drive everyone should do at least once.
 A few miles north of Florence, Oregon, US 101 passes through the Haceta Head Cape Creek Tunnel.
 This tunnel has a steeply arched roof.
 The low point of the tunnel is marked at 11’ 6”, but that is at the outside edge of the shoulder of the road.
 The arch quickly rises to 14’ 6” at the white shoulder line.